GovTechSG/TechBiz-Documentation/manage-user-access-subscribed-sgts-products.md

 > **Note:**
 > - The usage count is linked to the corresponding subscription plan.
 > - **Usage count** displays the quantity of assigned users and the maximum number of concurrent users authorised.
 For example, a count of 2/33 indicates that 2 out of the total 33 subscribed users have been assigned.
 8. Enter the name or email address of the user.

 <kbd><img src="images/add-users-mgmt.png" alt="drawing" width="100%"/></kbd>

+> **Note:**
-> **Note:** User needs to have a TechPass account for their names to appear in the dropdown list.
+> - User needs to have a TechPass account for their names to appear in the dropdown list.
+> - Each user can only be added to one subscription account.
+Attempting to add a user to multiple subscription accounts will result in an error.
+> - To add a user to a specific service, such as GitLab, Atlassian, SonarQube, or others, the user needs to access the service itself and configure their user account accordingly.
+Each service may have its own dedicated user management interface or settings panel where users can add, modify, or remove user accounts.

 9. Click **Submit**.